cortex-lab/Suite2P/README.md

 The output is a struct called dat which is saved into a mat file in ResultsSavePath using the same subfolder structure, under a name formatted like F_M150329_MP009_2015-04-29_plane1.
 It contains all the information collected throughout the processing, and contains the ROI and neuropil traces in Fcell and FcellNeu, and whether each ROI j is a cell or not in stat(j).iscell. stat(j) contains information about each ROI j and can be used to recover the corresponding pixels for each ROI in stat.ipix.
 The centroid of the ROI is specified in stat as well.
 Here is a summary of where the important results are:

 cell traces are in dat.Fcell
-neuropil traces are in dat.FcellNeu manual, GUI overwritten "iscell" labels are in dat.cl.iscell
+neuropil traces are in dat.FcellNeu
+manual, GUI overwritten "iscell" labels are in dat.cl.iscell

 stat(icell) contains all other information:
 iscell: automated label, based on anatomy
 neuropilCoefficient: neuropil subtraction coefficient, based on maximizing the skewness of the corrected trace (ICA)
 st: are the deconvolved spike times (in frames)
 c:  are the deconvolved amplitudes
 kernel: is the estimated kernel

-### III.
+### IV.
 Input-output file paths ###

 RootStorage --- the root location where the raw tiff files are  stored.